vasqueza91/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch attemps to math the current URL in the same way that a <Route> would.
+You can get access to the match data without rendering <Route>

 1. How would you explain form validation to someone who has never programmed before?

+It's a process where a web-form checks if the information provided by a user is correct.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is a process that tests an entire software product from beginning to end to ensure the application flow behaces as expected.

 ## Instructions